ADHD and Autism Assessment

 1-hour feedback session

-Comprehensive written diagnostic report (6–8 pages, included)
+Diagnostic report (8–12 pages, included)

 NDIS-tailored diagnostic report (available as an upgrade)